Use scp To Transfer Files To and From Access Point¶

 Transfer Files To Access Point¶

-Let's say you have a file you wish to transfer named my_file.txt
+Let's say you have a file you wish to transfer named my_file.txt.

-Using the terminal application on your computer, navigate to the location of my_file.txt
+Using the terminal application on your computer, navigate to the location of my_file.txt.

 that you will not be logged into the access point when you perform this step.

 $ scp my_file.txt [email protected]:/home/username/

-Where NN is the specific number of your assigned login node (i.e. 04
+Where NN is the specific number of your assigned login node (i.e. 04 or 05).

-Large files (>100MB in size) can be uploaded to your /public
+Large files (>100MB in size) can be uploaded to your /public directory also using scp:

 $ scp my_large_file.gz [email protected]:/public/username/

 Transfer Directories To Access Point¶

-To copy directories using scp
+To copy directories using scp, add the (recursive) -r option to your scp command.

 For example:

 $ scp -r my_Dir [email protected]:/home/username/

 Transfer Files to Another Directory on the Access Point¶